 This programme is a Scottish Wider Access Programme(SWAP) which provides a route to university for adults who are returning to education after a substantial period of time.
 It may lead to progression to anumber of degreesatUWS and other universities with a SWAP agreement.The course is challenging and contains a combination of units that will require considerable study outwith College time.

 Students with a good support network tend to be more successful.
 Learners must be able to cope with the demands of study at SCQF6 and demonstrate the potential to go on to study a degree.You must have the resilience for the physical and mental demands of study as well as the time and motivation to succeed.
 Attendance is required at 100% whether the class is in the campus or online.

 The numeracy and literacy tests at interview are there because there are 3 maths units and SCQF 6 English units on the programme and you must demonstrate that you have the potential to study successfully at this level.

-- This programme is designed for adults over the age of 21 who left school without any qualifications, or have qualifications which are now out of date and are therefore unable to apply to University.
+- This programme is designed for those who left school without any qualifications, or have qualifications which are now out of date and are therefore unable to apply to University.

 - Applicants will be required to undertake a numeracy and literacy test as part of the entry interview which is scored.

 - If you have started at university then dropped out before finishing you will also not be eligible to apply.

 - 100% attendance is required for this programme.